telerik/xaml-docs/controls/radganttview/features/items/custom-gantttask.md

 	}
 {{endregion}}

->tipYou can download a runnable project of the previous example from our online SDK repository [here](https://github.com/telerik/xaml-sdk), the example is listed as __GanttView / CustomGanttTaskWithStatus__.
+>tip Find a runnable project of the previous example in the [WPF Samples GitHub repository](https://github.com/telerik/xaml-sdk/tree/master/GanttView/CustomGanttTaskWithStatus).

 ## See Also